Glen Wexler

 Biography

-Best known for creating elaborate photocompositions of improbable situations, stylized portraiture, and other-worldly landscapes, Glen Wexler’s career began as a student at Art Center College of Design when he photographed an album cover for Quincy Jones Productions.
-The multi-platinum record catapulted his entry into the music industry as a sought-after album cover artist.
-He has created nearly 400 covers to date and was inducted into the Album Cover Hall of Fame in 2019.
-His work includes projects for Michael Jackson, Van Halen, Rush, Black Sabbath, Missing Persons, Chaka Khan, and ZZ Top.
+Best known for creating elaborate photocompositions of improbable situations, stylized portraiture, and otherworldly landscapes, Glen Wexler’s career began as a student at the Art Center College of Design, when he photographed an album cover for Quincy Jones Productions.
+This multi-platinum record catapulted his entry into the music industry as a sought-after album cover artist.
+He has created nearly 400 covers and was inducted into the Album Cover Hall of Fame in 2019.
+His projects include works for Michael Jackson, Van Halen, Rush, Black Sabbath, Missing Persons, Chaka Khan, Herbie Hancock, Peter Frampton, and ZZ Top.

-Wexler’s photographs have been on the covers of Rolling Stone and TIME magazines, and he created photographic logo designs for the Star Wars Trilogy and Batman films.
-International advertising commissions include Sony, Adobe, Coca-Cola, Acura, the reboot of the iconic Maxell “Blown Away” campaign, and hundreds of others.
+Wexler’s photographs have graced the covers of Rolling Stone and TIME magazines, and he has designed photographic logos for the Star Wars Trilogy and Batman films.
+His international advertising commissions include Sony, Adobe, Coca-Cola, Acura, the 1992 reboot of the iconic Maxell “Blown Away” campaign, and hundreds more.